LeoTan123/NTU-CT2003-Assignment/README_DOCUMENTATION.md

 - ✅ Test completion checklist

 **When to use:**
-- When you actually run tests on the system
+- When actually running tests on the system
-- To create test metrics for your report
+- To create test metrics for the report
 - To set up test data
 - To generate pass/fail statistics